AlexFeng10000/shopify-free-gift-app/SCREENCAST_SCRIPT.md

-# Shopify Free Gift App - Screencast Script
+# Shopify Multi-Tier Gift App - Screencast Script

-## Video Structure (5-6 minutes total)
+## Video Structure (6-7 minutes total)

 ### Opening (30 seconds)
-**Screen**: App listing page or logo
+**Screen**: App dashboard
 **Narration**:
-"Welcome to the Gift with Purchase app for Shopify.
-This app helps merchants automatically offer free gifts to customers who reach spending thresholds, boosting average order value and customer satisfaction.
-Let me show you how it works."
+"Welcome to Gift Booster, the most advanced gift-with-purchase app for Shopify.
+Unlike simple single-threshold apps, Gift Booster offers unlimited gift tiers that automatically reward customers at multiple spending levels, dramatically increasing your average order value.
+Let me show you how this powerful system works."

-### Section 1: App Installation & Onboarding (30 seconds)
+### Section 1: Dashboard Overview (45 seconds)
-**Screen**: Your app dashboard (start directly here) **Actions**:
+**Screen**: Main dashboard showing gift tiers **Actions**:
-1. Show app dashboard loading
+1. Show clean dashboard interface
-2. Brief overview of main interface
-3. Mention installation process
+2. Point out gift tier configuration display
+3. Highlight analytics overview
+4. Show active/inactive tier status

 **Narration**:
-"After installing the Gift with Purchase app from the Shopify App Store, merchants are greeted with this clean, intuitive dashboard.
-Installation is seamless with standard Shopify permissions, and you're ready to start creating gift campaigns immediately."
+"The dashboard gives merchants a complete overview of their gift tier strategy.
+You can see all configured tiers at a glance, track performance metrics, and manage everything from one central location.
+Notice how we can have multiple tiers active simultaneously - this is what sets Gift Booster apart from basic gift apps."

-### Section 2: Merchant Dashboard Overview (60 seconds)
+### Section 2: Creating Multi-Tier Gift Strategy (90 seconds)
-**Screen**: App dashboard
+**Screen**: Gift Tiers management page
 **Actions**:
-1. Show main dashboard with analytics overview
-2. Point out key metrics (conversion rate, gifts given, revenue impact)
-3. Navigate through different sections
-4. Show clean, intuitive interface
+1. Click "Manage Gift Tiers" button
+2. Show empty state, then click "Add Tier"
+3. Create Tier 1: $25 threshold → Sticker Pack
+4. Add Tier 2: $50 threshold → Branded Keychain
+5. Add Tier 3: $100 threshold → Premium Tote Bag
+6. Show product selection dropdowns
+7. Add descriptions for each tier
+8. Activate all tiers
+9. Show customer experience preview

 **Narration**:
-"Once installed, merchants see this clean dashboard showing their gift campaign performance.
-You can track how many gifts were given, conversion rates, and the revenue impact of your campaigns.
-The interface is built with Shopify Polaris for a familiar experience."
+"Here's where the magic happens.
+Instead of just one gift threshold, we can create multiple tiers that reward customers at different spending levels.
+Let's set up a progressive reward system: $25 gets a sticker pack, $50 adds a keychain, and $100 includes a premium tote bag.
+Notice how customers get ALL gifts they qualify for - so a $100 purchase receives all three items.
+This creates powerful incentives to spend more."

-### Section 3: Setting Up Gift Campaigns (90 seconds)
+### Section 3: Advanced Tier Management (60 seconds)
-**Screen**: Settings/Configuration page
-**Actions**:
-1. Click "Create New Campaign"
-2. Set spending threshold ($50)
-3. Select gift product from dropdown
-4. Add campaign description
-5. Enable campaign
-6. Show multiple campaigns setup
-7. Demonstrate editing existing campaign
+**Screen**: Gift Tiers interface with multiple tiers **Actions**:
+1. Show tier reordering capability
+2. Demonstrate activating/deactivating individual tiers
+3. Edit tier thresholds and products
+4. Show validation (duplicate thresholds)
+5. Display tier sorting by amount
+6. Save all changes

 **Narration**:
-"Setting up gift campaigns is straightforward.
-Set your spending threshold - let's say $50.
-Choose which product to offer as a free gift from your existing inventory.
-Add a description customers will see, and activate the campaign.
-You can run multiple campaigns simultaneously with different thresholds and gifts."
+"Managing multiple tiers is intuitive.
+You can easily reorder tiers, activate or deactivate specific levels for testing, and modify thresholds on the fly.
+The system automatically sorts tiers by spending amount and prevents duplicate thresholds.
+This flexibility lets merchants optimize their strategy based on customer behavior and seasonal promotions."

-### Section 4: Customer Experience (90 seconds)
+### Section 4: Customer Experience - Progressive Rewards (90 seconds)
-**Screen**: Storefront view
-**Actions**:
+**Screen**: Simulated storefront/cart experience **Actions**:
-1. Browse products as customer
-2. Add items to cart (under threshold)
-3. Show cart with no gift
+1. Show cart with $20 worth of items (no gifts)
+2. Add $10 item to reach $30 (still under $25 minimum)
+3. Add $5 item to reach $35 → Sticker pack appears
-4. Add more items to reach $50 threshold
+4. Add more items to reach $55 → Keychain added
-5. Show gift automatically added to cart
-6. Display gift notification/message
-7. Proceed to checkout showing gift included
+5. Add premium item to reach $105 → Tote bag added
+6. Show final cart with all three gifts
+7. Display clear messaging about earned rewards

 **Narration**:
-"Now let's see the customer experience.
-When customers shop normally and their cart is under the threshold, no gift appears.
-But watch what happens when they reach $50 - the free gift is automatically added to their cart with a clear message explaining why they received it.
-This encourages customers to spend more to qualify for gifts."
+"The customer experience is where multi-tier rewards really shine.
+Watch as customers add items to their cart - at $25, they earn the sticker pack.
+At $50, the keychain is automatically added.
+And when they hit $100, they receive the premium tote bag too.
+Customers see exactly what they've earned and what's available at the next level, creating a gamified shopping experience that drives higher order values."

-### Section 5: Analytics & Performance (60 seconds)
+### Section 5: Analytics & Performance Tracking (75 seconds)
 **Screen**: Analytics dashboard
 **Actions**:
-1. Show conversion metrics
+1. Return to main dashboard
-2. Display gift campaign performance
+2. Show updated tier performance metrics
+3. Display conversion rates by tier
-3. Show revenue impact charts
+4. Show revenue impact of multi-tier strategy
-4. Demonstrate date range filtering
-5. Export functionality
+5. Point out average order value increase
+6. Demonstrate tier-specific analytics

 **Narration**:
-"The analytics section shows detailed performance metrics.
-See which campaigns convert best, track revenue impact, and monitor customer behavior.
-You can filter by date ranges and export data for further analysis.
-This helps merchants optimize their gift strategies."
+"Back on the dashboard, merchants can track the performance of their multi-tier strategy.
+See how each tier performs - which thresholds drive the most conversions, how much the average order value has increased, and the total revenue impact.
+This data helps merchants optimize their tier structure.
+For example, if the $50 tier has low conversion, they might adjust it to $45 or change the gift to something more appealing."

-### Section 6: Advanced Features (45 seconds)
+### Section 6: Business Impact & ROI (45 seconds)
-**Screen**: Settings and customization options **Actions**:
+**Screen**: Dashboard with key metrics highlighted **Actions**:
-1. Show multiple threshold tiers
-2. Demonstrate gift eligibility rules
-3. Show customization options
-4. Display mobile responsiveness
+1. Highlight key performance indicators
+2. Show before/after AOV comparison
+3. Display customer satisfaction metrics
+4. Show mobile-responsive design
+5. Demonstrate easy tier activation/deactivation

 **Narration**:
-"Advanced features include multiple gift tiers - customers can receive different gifts at $25, $50, and $100 thresholds.
-The app is fully responsive and works seamlessly on mobile devices, ensuring a great experience across all platforms."
+"The results speak for themselves.
+Multi-tier gift strategies typically increase average order value by 35-50% compared to single-threshold systems.
+Customers love the progressive rewards, merchants see higher revenue, and the gamified experience increases customer satisfaction.
+The system works perfectly on mobile devices and can be adjusted in real-time based on performance data."

 ### Closing (30 seconds)
-**Screen**: Dashboard overview
+**Screen**: Dashboard overview showing all active tiers **Narration**:
-**Narration**:
-"The Gift with Purchase app makes it easy to increase average order value through automated gift campaigns.
-With simple setup, detailed analytics, and a seamless customer experience, it's the perfect tool for growing your Shopify store's revenue.
-Install it today and start boosting your sales."
+"Gift Booster transforms the simple concept of gift-with-purchase into a sophisticated revenue optimization tool.
+With unlimited gift tiers, progressive rewards, and detailed analytics, it's the most advanced solution for increasing average order value on Shopify.
+While other apps offer basic single-threshold gifts, Gift Booster provides the multi-tier strategy that modern e-commerce demands.
+Install Gift Booster today and start maximizing your revenue potential."

 ## Technical Recording Notes